 Martina has been Royal Literary Fund Fellow at Queen Mary, University of London from 2003-2007 and again in 2011-2012.
 She has run workshops in Ireland, UK, Switzerland and the U.S.. and seminars at London Metropolitan University, The National Film & Television School and Goldsmiths.
 She has been an associate lecturer in Creative Writing at Birkbeck University and University of East London and a Creative Writing tutor at the City Literary Institute, Covent Garden, London for many years.

-Currently she is Royal Literary Fund Advisory Fellow and reviews for the Irish Times.
+Currently she is Royal Literary Fund Advisory Fellow and poetry reviewer for the Irish Times.
 She lives in London with her daughter, Liadain Evans.
-Now We Can Talk Openly About Men will be published by Carcanet in May 2018.